 Cooperative Education Course

-Students should register normally for Fall 2025 courses until the CO-OP selection process is complete.
+- Students should register normally for Fall 2026 courses until the CO-OP selection process is complete.

-Upon acceptance in CO-OP by the employer, students will be registered automatically in the CO-OP course.
+- Upon acceptance in CO-OP by the employer, students will be registered automatically in the CO-OP course.

-- Three credits elective course pass/fail
+- Three credits elective course with pass/fail grade.

 - Gain a competitive edge of six months of work experience before graduation